-OSU was moving the ball well until bogging down just inside the Texns 30, and Zwick missed a wide-open Roy Hall on third-and-14.
-It might not have picked up the needed yardage, but it would have put Josh Huston in a much more favorable position than the 50yard field-goal attempt he was left facing.
+OSU was moving the ball well until bogging down just inside the Texas 30, and Zwick missed a wide-open Roy Hall on third-and-14.
+It might not have picked up-the needed yardage, but it would have put Josh Huston in a much more favorable position than the 50yard field-goal attempt he was left facpointers before that.
+"I'm glad that they gave me a lot of chances, but I could have done better.